 - Slave World covers all four levels.
 On the civilization level, the entire slaveworld is this kind of grim Fetish-Fuel Future.
 On the organization level, the army of England is designed to maintain social order by turning uppity serfs into Sex Slave cyborgs.
 On the couple level, Prince Samuel and Lady Isobel have this as their mutual hobby.
 On the individual level, most aristocrats qualify for the appropriately gendered trope.

 - Most novels by the Marquis de Sade (the guy "sadism" is named after) stays strictly in Romanticized Abuse territory, being about unrestrained sadism rather than mutual sadomasochism.
-It's all played for Fetish Fuel and political satire about how hypocritical, oppressive and unjust the socioeconomic system really was.
+It's tinged with political satire about how hypocritical, oppressive, and unjust the socioeconomic system really was, but mostly his work is chock full of fetish appeal and Author Appeal, and is generally not considered to rise far above the level of pornography.

 - Law & Order: Special Victims Unit sometimes go for having their cake and eat it too, denouncing the horrors of sexual abuse by displaying it in almost pornographic details.

-- One episode, named "Slaves", revels in the details on how a young Romanian woman has been imprisoned, brainwashed and used as a sex toy by an American couple.
-Lots of neatly presented details about the horrors she endured makes for a strange mix of Fetish Fuel and Nausea Fuel.
+- One episode, named "Slaves", revels in the details on how a young Romanian woman has been imprisoned, brainwashed, and used as a sex toy by an American couple.
+Lots of neatly presented details about the horrors she endured makes for a strange mix of fetish appeal and Nausea Fuel.
 Surprisingly, the detectives let the wife off the hook in exchange for selling out her husband, in spite of the fact that she murdered the girl's aunt without even informing her husband about it afterward.

 - Another episode, named "Spectacle", runs on the principle that no one can resist watching a good rape.
 The episode starts with a video broadcast of a woman getting raped by a masked man popping up on the intranet of a university campus.
 It turns out that the guy who had the woman kidnapped and raped lost his little brother a long time ago.
 The brother was kidnapped, and the police gave up searching after a little while.
 After this cold case is solved, the unsurprising reveal is made that they were simply playing make-believe rape as a little Activist Fundamentalist Antics plot to get the police's attention.